Feb 9, 2021

 Don’t substitute half-and-half for the heavy cream, the lemon juice will cause it to curdle.

-This method of cooking salmon is extremely simple.
+This method of cooking the fish is super simple!
 Salmon doesn’t take long to cook, even when the fillets are thicker.
 Cooking salmon at 425ºF (220ºC) ensures the salmon cooks quickly giving it a buttery texture without drying it out.
 A good rule of thumb is to plan for about 6 minutes per half inch of thickness.
 Keep in mind it will continue to cook as the salmon cools.
 To check if the salmon is done, use a fork to flake a piece off the side.

 1. Make the lemon dill sauce.
 Add the wine, lemon juice, shallot and garlic to a small saucepan and bring to a boil over medium heat.
 Lower the heat to medium-low then add the dried dill and simmer until the wine has reduced by just over half, about 10 minutes.